py-pdf/pdfly/docs/meta/project-governance.md

 This document describes how the pdfly project is managed.
 It describes the different actors, their roles, and the responsibilities they have.

+`pdfly` is part of the `py-pdf` organization, and hence we try to follow some [maintainer guidelines](https://py-pdf.github.io/pages/maintainer-guidelines.html) & [rules](https://py-pdf.github.io/pages/py-pdf-owners.html).

 ## Terminology

 * The **project** is pdfly - a free and open-source pure-python PDF command line